emayljames/atom-portable/README.md

   OneDrive, etc.) or hard drive.
 * Does not require administrator privileges, works for any user.
 * No need for any external software - simply download extract and run!
-* Packaged in PortableApps.com format for easy integration.

 ## System Requirements
 * Microsoft Windows 7 or later.